-This was produced by Swansea's Local Service Board (LSB) and is now delivered by its successor Public Service Board (PSB), the overarching partnership group for public services Swansea.
-It highlights that in working as Team Swansea, partnership working has never been more important.
+Swansea's Local Service Board (LSB) produced this.
+It highlights that in working as TeamSwansea, partnership working has never been more important.
 The increasingly difficult social, economic and environmental pressures on public services, coupled with the substantial reductions in public funding, mean that service providers have to work together more innovatively than ever before to increase efficiency, effectiveness and reduce reliance upon intensive, costlier interventions.

-The PSB's One Swansea plan outlines six key objectives namely:
+The Public Services Board (PSB) as the overarching partnership group for public services Swansea has succeeded the LSB.
+The PSB must set a Well-Being Plan for Swansea (the PSB is currently consulting on the Well-being plan with four objectives), and currently their approach retains the focus on the same six PopulationOutcomes in the One Swansea Plan.
+These are: